carolekoziol/recipes/docs/main_course/general_tao_noodle_bowl.md

 ** Cook time: 10 minutes || Yield: 4 cups (This seems to be the right amount of sauce for this recipe)**

 - 1 cup ketchup
-- 1/2 cup tamari (substitute soy sauce, or coconut aminos)
+- 1/2 cup Tamari (substitute soy sauce, or coconut aminos)
 - 1/2 cups water
 - 1/2 cup maple syrup
 - 3 1/2 Tablespoon mirin